Career Advice

 Rejected after the application (no interview)

 This is a targeting or resume problem.
 Your experience may not match what the role requires, or your resume is not communicating it clearly.
-This has nothing to do with your interview skills.
+If a career gap is part of the picture, there are ways to address it directly.
+Either way, this has nothing to do with your interview skills.

 Rejected after the phone screen